Monthly Archives: December 2018

 Readers’ Choices (Which Are Seldom Writers’ Choices)

-Here’s one example of a surprise readers’ pick from Lost Sherpa of Happiness.
+Here’s one example of a surprise readers’ pick from my second collection, Lost Sherpa of Happiness.
 It’s a poem about going to the dentist to have cavities drilled as a kid.
 This poem was a bear to write, and often poems that give us fits and become “projects” remain “problem children” to the end.
 Maybe authors hold a grudge.

 But, in this case, more than one reader has liked it, to which I say every time, “Really?
 That one?”
 Let’s give it a go: